The Children's Story: Background

 The story touches on concepts such as freedom, religion and patriotism.

 Yukio Aoshima, who translated this novel into Japanese, suggests it follows on to La Dernière Classe (The Last Class) in Contes du Lundi (1873) by Alphonse Daudet.
-In a bare 1500 words this talks of the imminent changes in French Alsace as the Germans take over.
+This short story tells of the last schoolday of a French teacher who is about to flee Alsace after a German conquest.

 Clavell wrote this story after a talk with his six-year-old daughter, who had just returned home from school.
 His daughter, Michaela, was explaining how she had learned the Pledge of Allegiance and he was struck by the thought that, though she had memorized the pledge, she had no idea what many of the words meant.